 Selecting the right keynote speaker for your event is a crucial, ‘make or break’ process that will either help you create a stand-out programme that everyone wants to pay for, or a ‘me too’ agenda that struggles to sell tickets.

-Here, Nick Gold, managing director at market-leading speaking bureau and consultancy, Speakers Corner, shares his experience to advise you on how to choose the best speakers for your event.
+Here, Nick Gold, managing director at market-leading speaking bureau and consultancy, Speakers Corner, shares his experience to advise you on how to choose the best speakers for your conference or event.

 Speakers come from all walks of life, with a plethora of experience and expertise.
 Each individual can offer delegates a range of messages and lessons, meaning no two keynotes or motivational speeches will ever be the same.